Guide to using cURL with Python

 Comments: 0

-Before diving into Python integration, it's essential to understand cURL basics.
-You can use cURL commands directly in the terminal to perform tasks like making GET and POST requests.
+Understanding this concept is crucial to Python integration, so let’s begin with the basics.
+You can use Python cURL commands directly in the terminal to perform tasks like making GET and POST requests.

 Example cURL commands: